Alan Strickland: Education

 Strickland grew up in Newton Aycliffe.
-He was educated at Queen Elizabeth Sixth Form College in Darlington, before going on to study Philosophy, politics and economics (PPE) at Merton College, Oxford, where he was President of the Student Union.
+He was educated at Stephenson Way Primary School and Woodham Comprehensive School in Newton Aycliffe before going on to study at Queen Elizabeth Sixth Form College in Darlington.
+He then read Philosophy, politics and economics (PPE) at Merton College, Oxford, where he was President of the Student Union.
+He studied for a masters degree in social policy at the London School of Economics as a part-time mature student graduating in 2017.